Kamkmgamer/kamkmPDF/docs/ONBOARDING_GUIDE.md

 ## Overview

-The kamkmpdf onboarding experience provides a smooth, user-friendly introduction to new users visiting the dashboard for the first time.
+The KamkmPDF onboarding experience provides a smooth, user-friendly introduction to new users visiting the dashboard for the first time.
 It guides them through the core features of the application in 4 simple steps.

 ## Features